openbaton/docs/docs/vnfm-generic.md

     2. Floating IP (if requested)
     3. Hostname

-To learn more about the VNF parameters and how you can use them as environment variables inside you scripts, please refer to [this](vnf-parameters) page.
+**Note**: To learn more about the VNF parameters and how you can use them as environment variables inside you scripts, please refer to [this](vnf-parameters) page.

 ##### Termination of Virtual Machines